pchemguy/spec-kit/templates/constitution.md

 The baseline project context is defined by the following documents:

-- `constitution.md` — defines project-wide invariants, rules, and governance
+- `constitution.md` — defines **project invariants, workflow rules, and enforcement requirements**.
-- [`progress.md`](progress.md) — defines implemented feature history and current project state (if present)
+- [`progress.md`](progress.md) — defines **current state and evolution history** (if present).

+The constitution MUST NOT be modified to reflect routine feature evolution.
+Such changes MUST be recorded in `progress.md` instead.
+Both documents MUST be loaded together for agent initialization.

 ### Mandatory Initialization Behavior